Tampa DUI Attorneys

 Local - Trusted - Experienced

 Call us today to schedule a free, confidential consultation to discuss the facts of your case over the phone or in the office.
 We welcome your calls even after normal business hours, or on weekends or holidays.
+Call 813-250-0500 to talk with an attorney.

 A DUI arrest can cause long-lasting and life changing consequences.
 Contact us today to find out what you need to do immediately to protect your privilege to drive and your good name.
+Find out more about the best options and defenses available in your case.

 Local Attorneys Focused on DUI Defense